dude0413/LucidDreamingBot/README.md

 # LucidDreamingBot
-This bot will look for when plebs ask certain, recurring questions when it comes to lucid dreaming and will answer a specfic paragraph to the post (RedditBot).
+This bot will look for when Redditors ask certain, recurring questions when it comes to lucid dreaming and will answer a specfic paragraph to the post (RedditBot).
-No copying plez.
+No copying please.
+This was my first major Python project that I did completely on my own.

 UPDATES: